-1. First, rinse quinoa thoroughly.
+- First, rinse the quinoa thoroughly with water.
 Put quinoa into a 1 quart mason jar and fill the jar to the top with filtered water.
-Let quinoa soak for about 6 hours.
-Sometimes, I set mine up before I go to bed and soak overnight.
+Let quinoa soak for 30 minutes.

-2. After it has soaked pour off the water, you can put the sprouting lid on the jar and use it as a strainer as well.
+- After it has soaked pour off the water and shake off any excess, you can put the sprouting lid on the jar and use it as a strainer as well.
 Fill the jar with more water to rinse the quinoa, then pour it out and set the jar with sprouting lid on upside down on a bowl or container to catch excess dripping water.

 - Let it sprout for about 24-36 hours.
 About every 8 hours, rinse with water, pour out and put upside down over bowl.

 - It will take about 1-2 days for sprouts to form.
 You will see little thread-like sprouts coming from the grains.
 Once it’s done store quinoa in the fridge and use within a few days.